If you believe you are entitled to something from someone’s Will, you may be able to make a claim, but beware of the time limits.

-If you have not been included as a beneficiary on a Will, the time limit to claim any inheritance you believe you are entitled to is also six months.
+If you have not been included as a beneficiary in a Will, the time limit to claim any inheritance you believe you are entitled to is six months.

-The financial resources and needs of the beneficiaries under the Will is also taken into account together with the size of the estate.
+The financial resources and needs of the beneficiaries under the Will are also taken into account, together with the size of the estate.

 Other factors such as the applicant’s behaviour towards the deceased will also carry weight.